 However, we know the results—the crusades.
 Nine of them, ten counting the Children’s Crusade, spread over 300 years of time.
 Whether not you believe this was a good thing, one cannot deny that his this speech was the catalyst of a social movement that changed history.

 The importance of a good persuasive presentation cannot over estimated.
+In fact, stellar presentations are one of the six communications skills great leaders posses.
 Once you have lost the audiences attention, once they conclude your boring, once they’ve decided you are wasting their time it’s very hard to get them back on your side again.

 The old saying, “don’t bother to shut the barn door after the horses is already out” applies here.